-The California law regarding efficient use of energy goes into effect in July 2007 and will require re-design of power supplies on certain products in order to comply.
+The California law regarding efficient use of energy goes into effect in July 2007 and will require re-design of power supplies in order to comply.
 ClearOne has already begun this effort.

 Product development delays or defects could harm our competitive position and reduce our revenues.